 In contrast, the Hagia Sophia’s wonders are found once you enter its huge doors.
 The lavish interior, with its thousands of gold tiles, detailed mosaics, towering pillars and exotic Arabic calligraphy are a breathtaking spectacle.

-While you could argue the toss for hours over the relative beauty of these two respective attractions, in other ways Turkey is the clear winner.
+While you could argue for hours over the relative beauty of these two respective attractions, in other ways we believe Turkey is the clear winner.
 We present … Ephesus.
 This incredible ancient city holds the Temple of Artemis, one of the Seven Wonders of the Ancient World - one of only two “wonders” (the other is the pyramids at Giza) to still remain in the world today.
-We think Ephesus alone is a clear reason to visit Turkey.

 Geography and culture